-Many first responder training programs use simulation in the development of decision making competencies.
+Many first responder training programs use simulation in the development of decision-making competencies.
 Simulation exercises help develop skills in setting strategy and tactics, in applying policies and procedures and in developing critical thinking skills.
-But how can simulations be used in the development of situational awareness skills?
+How can simulations be used in the development of situational awareness skills?

 The answer lies, in part, in understanding what situational awareness is and how it is developed.
 However, and equally important, is understanding how situational awareness is lost in the context of the environment first responders work in.
 It is this component of situational awareness, and it’s application to simulations, that I want to discuss here.

-Situational awareness is knowing what is happening in your current environment in the context of place and time.
-But it doesn’t end there.
+Situational awareness is developed by gathering information (termed clues and cues) about what is happening in the environment around you (in the context of how time is passing).
+Then, understanding the meaning of that information, but it doesn’t end there.
 In part, situational awareness is formed by understanding what has happened previously (the things that led up to the current environment you experience) and being able to predict the future events before they unfold (those things that have not yet happened but are anticipated to happen – the outcomes of your actions or inactions).

-If the challenges of processing information were not challenging enough, the decision maker may not have control over the quantity and quality of information needing to be processed and comprehended in the formation of situational awareness.
+If the struggles of processing information were not challenging enough, the decision-maker may not have control over the quantity and quality of information needing to be processed and comprehended in the formation of situational awareness.
 In some contexts, there will be too much information.
 In other contexts, there may not be enough information.
 Some of the information will be precise and accurate.
 Some may be vague and flawed.
-And on the fly, the decision maker is trying to make sense of it all.
+And on the fly, the decision-maker is trying to make sense of it all.